Click Here for Our Recommended Antivirus for Your Device

 Alien vs Immigrant

-The difference between alien and immigrant is that while alien refers to people who are in a foreign country for a specific, mostly short period of time, immigrant, on the other hand, refers to people who have relocated themselves to another country, typically for a longer stay.
+The difference between alien and immigrant is that while alien refers to people who are in a foreign country for a specific, mostly short period of time, immigrant, on the other hand, refers to people who have relocated themselves to another country, for a longer stay.
 They both refer to people who do not originally belong to the country in question.

 Alien vs Immigrant

 The term alien firstly is not to be confused with living beings from another planet.
-The aliens referred to here belong to the earth.
+The aliens referred to here belong to the Earth.
 An alien is used to denote someone who is a citizen of a foreign country.

 The term immigrant refers to people who move to a different country and establish their livelihood in the host country.
 These people have permanent residence in the given foreign country.